Skip to main content

 Open the Concierge tab and find the Brand Voice field.

 This is the single most important configuration step.
 The brand voice flows into every guest interaction.
 A weak brand voice produces generic-sounding AI.
-A strong, specific brand voice produces an AI that sounds like your business.
+A strong, specific brand voice produces replies that sound like your team.
+Give it examples and guidance: “Warm but professional, drop coffee-shop references” beats “friendly tone” every time.

 Save the page.